Interplay of Anisotropy, Dzyaloshinskii Moriya Interaction and Symmetry breaking Fields in a 2D XY Ferromagnet: RESULTS

 \subsubsection{Magnetization}

-Away from anisotropy with $\Gamma\ne0$, the system tends to align spins ferromagnetically along the direction of stronger exchange interaction and a magnetization ${\bf m}$ develops even at low temperatures.
-This however decreases in presence of DMI that tilt the spins away from the ${\bf m}$ direction.
-In an anisotropic XYFM, change in transition temperature (more precisely, the $C_V$-peak temperature) is rather low in presence of DMI.
-Fig.~\ref{fig:ani_dmi_spec} shows the variation of $C_V$ with anisotropy ($\Gamma$) as well as the corresponding phase diagram for $d=1.0$.
-The evolution of $C_V$ profiles are similar to that for $d=0$ case (compare with Fig.\ref{Fig.2}) though transitions occur at a bit higher temperatures.
-Besides, results from $d=1$ also show a reluctance in the change in $T_c$ upto $\Gamma\sim~0.5$.

 In Fig.\ref{aniso_dmi}(b) we show the variation of magnetization order parameter with inverse temperature for different anisotropy strength with DMI.
 We calculate magnetization as ${\bf m}=\sqrt{m_x^2+m_y^2}$ where $N$ is the total number of lattice sites and $(m_x,m_y)=\frac{1}{N}\sum_{i}(\cos\theta_i,~\sin\theta_i)$, $i$ being the $i^{th}$ lattice site.
 Here we have considered, $N = 48\times 48$.
-Notice that at $d=1$ that we consider, it takes a large anisotrotpy with $\Gamma\sim 0.5$ to get finite magnetization at low temperatures.
-The transtion of $\Gamma=0$ gets modified with $\Gamma\ne0$ as anisotropy pushes for ising-like configurations in the system providing nonzero magnetization at low temperatures (though vortices still persists in presence of anisotropy). $\Gamma$ systematically shifts the magnetization onset to smaller $\beta$ (higher $T$) and sharpens the crossover, indicating that anisotropy suppresses low-energy spin-wave fluctuations and stabilizes order due to breaking of the continuous U(1) symmetry of the isotropic ferromagnet.
-All curves saturate close to unity ($\approx0.90 -0.95$) at low temperature, which we attribute to DMI-induced canting and residual chiral inhomogeneity that compete with exchange and anisotropy as exchange and anistropy favor coherent alignment while DMI promotes twisted configuration.
+Notice that at $d=1$ that we consider, it takes a large anisotropy with $\Gamma\sim 0.5$ to get finite magnetization at low temperatures.
+Thus, in contrast to the $d=0$ case, LRO doesn't appear immediately with anisotropy for $d=1$.
+The transition of $\Gamma=0$ gets modified with $\Gamma\ne0$ as anisotropy pushes for ising-like configurations in the system providing nonzero magnetization at low temperatures (though vortices still persists in presence of weak anisotropy). {In fact, numerical results also indicate finite vortex densities at high temperatures (see Fig.\ref{aniso_dmi}(c)).
+Thus vortices do not readily vanish at the advent of anisotropy. } $\Gamma$ systematically shifts the magnetization onset to smaller $\beta$ (higher $T$) and sharpens the crossover, indicating that anisotropy suppresses low-energy spin-wave fluctuations and stabilizes order due to breaking of the spin rotational SO(2) symmetry of the isotropic ferromagnet.
+All curves saturate close to unity ($\approx0.90 -0.95$) at low temperature, which we attribute to DMI-induced canting and residual chiral inhomogeneity that compete with exchange and anisotropy as exchange and anisotropy favor coherent alignment while DMI promotes twisted configuration.